 The Iowa Lakes Community College Practical Nursing (PN) program prepares graduates as entry-level practical nurses.
-Graduates are eligible to take the PN-NCLEX licensure exam upon completion of the program.
+Graduates are eligible to take the NCLEX-PN licensure exam upon completion of the program.

 What do nurses do and where will I get a job?